 In addition, the Seattle Police Department and other neighboring law enforcement jurisdictions have partnered with the King County Prosecutors Office to focus efforts to obtain exceptional detainment and sentences for known, high volume offenders.
 The program started with offenders of vehicle thefts.
 This area was ranked as one of the highest areas for vehicle theft.
 Once repeat offenders were targeted in the criminal justice system the rates of repeat offenders started to drop off and thus the vehicle theft rate in King County has dropped markedly.
 The program has now been expanded to include burglary.

 The Seattle Police Department is also participating in a program for low-level drug and prostitution offenders called Law Enforcement Assisted Diversion (LEAD).
 Like, DMI, LEAD tries to link offenders with treatment and services, but unlike DMI, LEAD is focused on low-level offenders who can be immediately diverted from the criminal justice system into services after arrest.
 If these offenders complete the intake process for services, charges will not be filed (see more from the COPS Office newsletter).
-An evaluation of the public safety impacts of the program sponsored by the Ford Foundation is ongoing.
+An evaluation of the public safety impacts of the program sponsored by the Ford Foundation is ongoing with a number of reports released in 2016.
+The evaluation overall suggests a number of positive outcomes from LEAD, including reduced recidivism and criminal justice system costs.
 A process evaluation (“Seattle’s Law Enforcement Assisted Diversion Program: Lessons Learned from the First Two Years”) was completed by the University of Washington in March 2014.